FelisDiligens/Fallout76-QuickConfiguration/Docs/Project Structure.md

 ```
 📁 ./Fo76ini
 ├── 📁 Controls                ⇨ Holds custom UserControls
 ├── 📁 Forms                   ⇨ Holds Forms and UserControls used in a specific Form
 │   ├── 📁 FormMain            ⇨ The main form
 │   │   └── 📁 Views           ⇨ All the views of the main form
 │   ├── 📁 FormMods            ⇨ The "Mod Manager" form
 │   ├── 📁 FormWelcome         ⇨ Form that opens when the tool is launched for the first time.
-│   ├── 📁 FormExcept... ⇨ Opened when an unhandled exception occures.
+│   ├── 📁 FormExceptionDialog ⇨ Opened when an unhandled exception occures.
 │   ├── 📁 FormIniError        ⇨ Opened when the *.ini files can't be parsed.
 │   │
 │   ├── 📁 FormProfiles        ⇨ Unused.
 │   ├── 📁 FormSettings        ⇨ Unused.
 │   ├── 📁 FormWhatsNew        ⇨ Unused.
-│   └── 📁 FormTextP...  ⇨ Custom messageboxes, unused.
+│   └── 📁 FormTextPrompt      ⇨ Custom messageboxes, unused.
 │
 ├── 📁 Ini                     ⇨ Ini parsing and handling (load, change, save, etc.)
 ├── 📁 Interface               ⇨ Translation, theming, and other interface related code
 ├── 📁 Mods                    ⇨ Loading, saving, and manipulating mods.
 ├── 📁 NexusAPI                ⇨ Accessing the NexusMods API and storing data.
 ├── 📁 Profiles                ⇨ Loading, saving, and editing profiles.
 ├── 📁 Properties              ⇨ Project settings and resources.resx
 ├── 📁 Resources               ⇨ Contains images, icons, fonts, text (html/rtf), etc.
 ├── 📁 Tweaks                  ⇨ *.ini tweaks (=game settings) sorted into subdirectories
 ├── 📁 Utilities               ⇨ Any class that can be used everywhere and doesn't have it's own place.
 ├── 📁 languages               ⇨ Translations that are downloaded by the tool through GitHub.
 │
 ├── 📝 Configuration.cs        ⇨ Easily accessible Props for the tool's configuration.
 ├── 📝 Initialization.cs       ⇨ Init: Creating folders, reading configuration, etc.
 ├── 📝 Program.cs              ⇨ Program entry point (static void Main).
 ├── 📝 Shared.cs               ⇨ Containing constants, such as version, user agent, or URLs.
 └── ...
 ```